joestubbs/coe379L-sp24/docs/unit04/intro_to_transformers.rst

 * all, at, bad, food, good, not, the, was

-Similarly, is we are trying to predict the position of a moving object or the value of a stock at a given time *t*, we will have a difficult time if we are not given information about the values at previous times.
+Similarly, if we are trying to predict the position of a moving object or the value of a stock at a given time *t*, we will have a difficult time if we are not given information about the values at previous times.
 On the other hand, we do expect the values at a given time to be, at least in part, determined by the values at previous times.